-We are here to help you make good decisions about 2017 Medicare supplement plans, Medicare Part D, and Medicare Advantage.
-Both prices and plan choices vary by county and state.
+We are here to help you make good decisions about 2018 Medicare supplement plans, Medicare plan F, and Medicare supplement plan G. Both prices and plan choices vary by county and state.
 Just find your state on the quote box on this page to get started with your comparison.

 Medicare Supplement Plans in 2018

 In most states, Medicare supplement plans are sold by plan level.
 These are the levels:

 How Medicare Works

 Original Medicare provides very broad coverage for hospital and medical bills.
 However, most covered services are covered at 80%.
 That means that the recipient needs to pay 20%, and this can add up to quite a bit of money for hospital bills and other services.
 Medicare supplement plans help fill in the gaps for this cost-sharing.
 In some cases, Medigap plans also pay for things that original Medicare doesn’t pay for at all.